powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 # Configuration

-To use PowSyBl OpenLoadFlow for all power flow computations, you have to configure the `load-flow` module in your configuration file:
+To use PowSyBl Open Load Flow for all power flow computations, you have to configure the `load-flow` module in your configuration file:
 ```yaml
 load-flow:
   default-impl-name: "OpenLoadFlow"